 - Shape: Long and pointed face with round, hairless ears and rat-like tail

 - Size: Up to 40 inches in length, generally about the size of a house cat

 “Superior job by Allen the tech who came to ck for mice and found other issues not related.
 And no extra charge.
 Went the extra mile That you don’t see these days.
 Will definitely use this company again and ask for Allen.
 Who is very professional and easy to ask questions to.”

 What Do Opossums Look Like?

 They can grow up to 40 inches in length, about the size of a house cat.
 Their bodies are covered in white or grayish hair, and they have a long, pointed face with round, hairless ears and a rat-like tail.
 Additionally, females have a pouch on their stomach for holding newborns.

 Opossum vs. Possum

-In order to prevent an opossum from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
+In order to prevent these marsupials from taking up shelter in a residence, homeowners should store trash in sealed receptacles with animal-proof lids, preferably in a locked shed or outhouse.
 It’s good practice to bring pet food dishes inside at night to avoid attracting opossums and another nuisance wildlife.
 Homeowners should also remove other obvious sources of food and shelter from the property, such as fallen berries and fruits, as well as woodpiles and logs.
 On a nice day, Inspect the outside of the home for holes and access points, such as broken vent covers.

-When threatened or harmed, opossums have been known to “play possum” by acting like a dead animal, which may cause an onlooker to think that the opossum is suffering from rabies.
+When threatened or harmed, they have been known to “play possum” by acting like a dead animal, which may cause an onlooker to think that the opossum is suffering from rabies.
 They do so by drawing back their lips, baring their teeth, causing saliva to foam around their mouth, and secreting a foul-smelling liquid from their anal glands.
 Rather than a sign of rabies, this act is an opossum’s natural defense mechanism.